jamiesmith/astrosaloon/_pages/about.md

 If you'd like to see _what_ I've tweaked, you can always [fork the repo](https://github.com/jamiesmith/jamiesmith).

-Some handy docs for the theme:
+Some handy documents for the theme:

 - [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)
 - [Sample Pages](https://mmistakes.github.io/minimal-mistakes/year-archive/)